-Continuous Registration:
+Continuous Registration

-Students are required to demonstrate annual academic progress.
-A component of this progress requires you to complete a minimum of 12 credit hours per year towards your program of study.
 Under some circumstances (e.g., work schedule, family situations, travel) you may be unable to enroll in courses for a semester.
-During these times you should enroll in one credit hour of continuous registration.
-These hours do not count towards graduation but will keep your status active in the program.
-You are allowed to enroll in a maximum of four credit hours of continuous registration.
+During these circumstances you should enroll in one credit hour of continuous registration.
+Continuous registration credits do not count towards graduation.

+You may enroll in a maximum of four credit hours of continuous registration.
 Exceptions to this rule are made on a case-by-case basis with your advisor.
 If you require additional time away from program courses, you should petition for a leave of absence from the university.
 If you do not enroll in classes for a 12-month period, your status will be deactivated, you will be dismissed from the program, and you have the option to reapply to the program for readmission.